-Most spectators are still ramping up for the 2018 Winter Olympics in South Korea, kicking off in early February.
-Whether you’re headed to Pyeongchang — or are already thinking to the next summer and winter Olympics events planned in other cities around the globe — here’s our guide to all future Olympics, and what to expect from each host city.
+It's been over a year since the dramatic 2018 Winter Olympics in South Korea, which took place back in February 2018 in Pyeongchang.
+So if you're already thinking ahead to the next summer and winter Olympics events planned in other cities around the globe, here's our guide to all future Olympics starting with 2020 and beyond, and what to expect from each host city as their moment in the global spotlight nears.

 2020 Summer Olympics: Tokyo